Allison lives in the Pacific Beach neighborhood of San Diego, California.

 1. The Grass Skirt: An Intriguing Tiki Speakeasy

 There's something fun about needing special information just to get into a place.
 The Grass Skirt has a unique take on the speakeasy trend—the bar is right there in plain sight, but how the heck do you get in?
 Let's just say it involves a nearby poke shop and a walk-in freezer.

-Once you've cracked the case and made your way inside, you'll enjoy the dim lighting, cozy corners, and incredibly immersive tiki décor, all transporting you to a world deep in the South Pacific.
+Once you've cracked the case and made your way inside, you'll enjoy the dim lighting, cozy corners, and incredibly immersive tiki décor, all of which will transport you into a secret South Pacific oasis.
 The Polynesian food and drinks are a bit on the expensive side, but they're also well crafted.
 With close to 150 types of rum, a rum club, and a secret cocktail menu, booze enthusiasts will have plenty to gush over.
 And the salmon cones?
 Ohhhhh, the salmon cones.
-Be still my heart.
+Be still my beating heart.

-2. The Silver Fox: Classic Dive, Cheap Drinks
+2. The Silver Fox: A Classic Dive With Cheap Drinks

-This place has décor older than your mother and cocktails cheaper than your coffee.
+This place's décor is older than your mother, and its cocktails are cheaper than your coffee.
 It's cash only (no surprise), and the running specials will blow your hair back.
-There's nothing better than $2 Bloody Marys and mimosas on weekends . . . except perhaps the $2 well drinks on Thursdays.
-What's more, the bartenders are good people, and the patrons are always great for the people watching.
+There's nothing better than $2 Bloody Marys and mimosas on weekends ... except perhaps the $2 well drinks on Thursdays.
+What's more, the bartenders are good people, and the patrons always make for great people-watching.

 3. The Shore Club: Do You Even Drink, Bro?

-As an added bonus, the Shore Club takes their food seriously, offering delicious burgers and Mexican standbys.
+As an added bonus, the Shore Club takes its food seriously, offering delicious burgers and Mexican standbys.
 So don't drink on an empty stomach.
 Don't be that guy.